MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-optout-telemetry.md

 The  `rxPrivacyControl` command sets the state to be opted-in or out for anonymous usage collection.

-**Command syntax:**
+**Command syntax**
 ~~~~
      rxPrivacyControl(optIn)
 ~~~~

-`optIn` is a logical value that specifies to opt in ‘TRUE’ or to opt out ‘FALSE’ with anonymous data usage collection.
-If left unspecified, the value is returned.
+This command takes one parameter.
+The `optIn` parmaeter is a logical value that specifies to opt in ‘TRUE’ or to opt out ‘FALSE’ with anonymous data usage collection.
+If left unspecified, the current setting is returned.

 ## How to Contact Us

+Please contact Microsoft if you have any questions or concerns.

-If you have a general privacy question or a question for the Chief Privacy Officer of Microsoft or want to request access to your personal information, please contact us by using our [Web form](http://go.microsoft.com/fwlink/?LinkId=321116).
++ For general privacy question or a question for the Chief Privacy Officer of Microsoft or want to request access to your personal information, please contact us by using our [Web form](http://go.microsoft.com/fwlink/?LinkId=321116).

-If you have a technical or general support question, please visit [http://support.microsoft.com/](http://support.microsoft.com/) to learn more about Microsoft Support offerings.
++ For technical or general support question, please visit [http://support.microsoft.com/](http://support.microsoft.com/) to learn more about Microsoft Support offerings.

-If you have a Microsoft account password question, please visit [Microsoft account support](http://go.microsoft.com/FWLink/p/?LinkID=320207).
++ If you have a Microsoft account password question, please visit [Microsoft account support](http://go.microsoft.com/FWLink/p/?LinkID=320207).

-By mail: Microsoft Privacy, Microsoft Corporation, One Microsoft Way, Redmond, Washington 98052 USA
++ By mail: Microsoft Privacy, Microsoft Corporation, One Microsoft Way, Redmond, Washington 98052 USA

-By Phone: 425-882-8080
++ By Phone: 425-882-8080